-The video of the Thursday incident appears to show one Florida deputy spraying pepper spray in the face of a teen boy.
+Authorities launched an internal affairs investigation after the video surfaced last week.
+It appears to show a Florida deputy spraying pepper spray in the face of a teen boy.
 As the teen appears to walk away with his hands on his face, the deputy follows him, grabs him and slams him to the ground.

 Another deputy then jumps onto the boy’s back, slams his face into the pavement more than once and punches the teen in the head.